Go / No-Go supplier decision planning before china factory visit

 It is no longer about seeing more.

-It is about deciding faster and rejecting earlier.
+It is about rejecting earlier and deciding faster.

 A Reality Most Companies Realize Too Late

-Most problems in China projects do not begin in production.
+Most supplier problems do not begin during production.

 They begin when the wrong supplier is selected.